Talhaaaa/React-Weather/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-## Openweatherapi API
+## Openweathermap API
-Above api is used for fetching the weather data for the website.
+API from above website is used for fetching the weather data for the react web app.

 ### Following Commands are used to upload the app to github repository